-Measure ED20: Number of children who start in an CNCS-supported early childhood education program.
-Definition of Education program: CNCS-supported National Service Participants help pre-K Key Terms students maintain enrollment in and succeed in early childhood education programs.
-The help that CNCS-supported National Service Participants provide does not need to be in direct service to the students.
-However, the CNCS-supported National Service Participants must provide direct support that makes the program possible.
-Start in: students enrolled in the early childhood education program at the beginning of the program.
+Measure ED31 Number of economically disadvantaged post-secondary students or post-secondary students with special or exceptional needs who start in a CNCS-supported education program.
+Definition of Students : Individuals enrolled in post-secondary education institutions.
+Key Terms Economically disadvantaged : eligible for Pell grant or receiving or meet the income eligibility requirements to receive (either individually or at a family level): TANF, Food Stamps (SNAP), Medicaid, SCHIP, Section 8 housing assistance Students with special or exceptional needs: Students who are developmentally disabled, such as those who are autistic, have cerebral palsy or epilepsy, are visually impaired, speech impaired, hearing impaired, orthopedically impaired, are emotionally disturbed or have a language disorder, specific learning disability, have multiple disabilities, other significant health impairment or have literacy needs.
+Students who are abused or neglected; in need of foster care; adjudicated youth; homeless youth; teenage parents; and children in need of protective intervention in their homes.
+Education program : A program in which CNCS-supported activities help students maintain enrollment in and succeed in post-secondary education.
+The help that grantees provide does not need to be in direct service to the students.
+However, the CNCS-supported activities must provide direct support that makes the program possible.
+Post-secondary education institutions: 2-year and 4-year colleges and universities, graduate or professional schools, and career and technical education institutions.
+Start in : students enrolled in the education program at the beginning of the program.
 Counts may be updated if the number of participants increases.
-How to Count of students who enroll in the program.
-Students may or may not complete the Calculate/ program.
+How to Unduplicated count of students who enroll in the program.
+Students may or may not Calculate complete the program.
 Each student should be counted only once during the program.
-Measure/ Collect Data:
+Measure/ Collect Data